Global Water Intelligence Magazine

 |Americas Water||214.80||0.32%||Value on 10 Mar|

-This month’s chart comes from our new market report – Desalination and Water Reuse: Scarcity Solutions for Cities and Industry.
+This month’s chart comes from our newly published Desalination and Water Reuse report.

 A utility-led innovation to identify the causes of pipe failure has recently been completed in Sydney, Australia.
 The award-winning project has received international attention and has already paid for itself through operational savings of A$10 million ($8 million).